 How Sober Living Can Help Co-Occurring Disorders

-Sober living homes can provide a recovering addict a safe environment to work on their sobriety.
+Sober living homes can provide a recovering addict with a safe environment to work on sobriety.
 But sober living can also help deal with co-occurring mental health disorders.
 The atmosphere of a sober living home, regardless of type, will provide a living experience that will provide guidance even after sober living.
-Through the creation of daily routines, residents learn how to fill their days with productive and healthy activities.
+Through creating daily routines, residents learn how to fill their days with productive and healthy activities.

 Sober living is sometimes called transitional living, largely because that’s what the home does.
 It helps you transition into living in the regular world as a sober and independent individual.
 In attending regular therapy, participating in a solid routine, and following house rules (required therapy, participation, and curfew), residents will be resilient enough to decline any temptations in the outside world once the time at sober living is finished.

-But the best way that sober living can help co-occurring disorders in recovery is through an integrated treatment plan.
-Addiction experts, mental health professionals, and physicians know that recovery is not a one-size fits all package.
+In fact, the best way that sober living can help co-occurring disorders in recovery is through an integrated treatment plan.
+Addiction experts, mental health professionals, and physicians know that recovery is not a one-size-fits-all package.
 When dealing with co-occurring disorders that have to be treated at the same time, adjustments have to be made in the best interest of the individual.

 Co-Occurring Disorders and Integrated Treatment

-While there is no absolute cure for any mental health illness, a combination of treatment options can help a dual diagnosis.
+Unfortunately, there is no absolute cure for any mental health illness.
+However, a combination of treatment options can help a dual diagnosis.
 While a combination of psychotherapy and medication can help co-occurring disorders, psychotherapy is excellent in creating lasting change.
-Psychotherapy may be done individually, in group settings, or both.
-This will be determined by the type mental illness.
+Psychotherapy may take place individually, in group settings, or both.
+The type of mental illness makes the determination.
 Therapy provides the opportunity to dig deep to explore root causes, patterns of thoughts, and troubling behaviors.
 But more importantly, therapy always asks, what can be done?

-By having to attend regularly scheduled therapy and residing in a sober living home, progressive steps can be made to heal addiction and mental health disorders.
-It is important not to be discouraged by a dual diagnosis.
-Sober living staff and therapists are trained to provide the best care.
+It’s wise to attend regularly scheduled therapy and reside in a sober living home.
+By doing so, progressive steps help to heal addiction and mental health disorders.
+Don’t let a dual diagnosis discourage you.
+Due to their training, sober living staff and therapists can provide the best possible care.
 They want to see all residents be successful in their sobriety and mental health healing.
 And they will work with you to develop the right integrated treatment plan.
 Take the first step and find a treatment center today.